-You will be surprised by the number of interesting and open people are living in Warsaw.
+You will be surprised by the number of interesting and open people living in Warsaw.
 This city is also full of exciting events, concerts and shows and the unique mixture of post-communist buildings and modern architecture will certainly impress you!

 Toruń is a historical city in north-central Poland and a UNESCO World Heritage Site.
 It is famous for its traditional gingerbread, exceptional architecture and Nicolaus Copernicus – the famous astronomer.

 But Toruń offers much more, so if you stay there at least for the weekend, that would be an unforgettable time!